waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## The Rival
 - A red-haired boy who stole a Pokémon from Professor Elm's lab.
-- I am currently battling him in Cherrygrove City.
+- I was defeated by the rival, ???, in Cherrygrove City.
 He has a Totodile.

 ## Key Items
 - **POKéGEAR:** Received from Mom.
 Has a Phone feature.